LauriTahvanainen/Cyber-Security-Base-2021-Project-1/documents/flawDocumentation.md

 The authentication token does not expire.
 Only reset when user signs out

 Some attacks against this authentication system thus are:
-One can brute force a login quite easily with some automated sign in program.
+One can brute force a login quite easily with some automated program.
 If an attacker knows an username, and when approximately the user signed in, it is very easy to brute force a correct authentication token.
-Thus the attacker can bypass brute forcing the login.
+Thus the attacker can bypass brute forcing the login and just guess the authentication token.
 When the attacker manages to get the token, it can be used to until the user signs out.

 ### Fix
 Code examples for this fix from [here](https://docs.djangoproject.com/en/3.2/topics/auth/default/)